NansySalem/Screensaver/README.md

 - Using your preferred CLI, git-bash is preferred if on Windows OS
 - cd 'preferred project folder'
 - git clone https://github.com/NansySalem/Screensaver
+- Start Screensaver/Screensaver.sln
-- Start Screensaver/Screensaver.sln, this command will open the project in visual studio
+- The above command will open the project in visual studio
 - Alternatively, you can download the project folder
 - Unzip the folder, open Screensaver-master folder
 - Run Screensaver.sln